Christchurch tramway routes: Exhibition loop line

 An international exhibition was held in Christchurch between November 1906 and March 1907.
 The exhibition, a showcase for New Zealand's progress and prosperity, received close to 2 million visitors over the 5½ months it was open.
 Christchurch was chosen in part because its recently electrified tramways would be an efficient way to transport visitors.

 The exhibition venue was in North Hagley Park, a location considered ideal because of the available open space for the exhibition buildings and its proximity to transport links.
 For the duration of the exhibition both the Railways Department and the Tramway Board ran temporary lines to the exhibition venue.

 The organisers of the exhibition approached the Board in December 1905 with a proposal to lay a line to the park to which the Board agreed.
 The Government paid for the installation of an electrified loop line on the understanding that the Board would buy back the materials at the conclusion of the exhibition.

 Special fares were issued for passengers riding the trams from the railway station or any point in between to the exhibition of which half was remitted to the exhibition organisers.
 Around half a million of these tickets were sold, a venture that proved to be quite lucrative for the Board.

 The loop line was closed on 1907-4-16 and lifted later that month.

 Proposed lines

-The Tramway Board proposed several new lines in the 1920s but owing to economic difficulties at the time these lines were never built.
+The Tramway Board proposed several new lines in the 1920's, but owing to economic difficulties at the same time all these lines were never built.
 By the time economic conditions had improved the cost of building these lines had increased to unjustifiable levels and in some cases buses were found to be a more cost-effective solution.